 Your child most likely suffers from Trichotillomania, an impulse control disorder.
 Sufferers are unable to stop this behavior, and it is often self-destructive and distressing to the individual.

 It is important to understand from the very beginning that a child’s hair pulling is serious condition and more than just a nervous habit, which can be controlled through simply by deciding to stop.

 Research of causes and treatments of Trichotillomania are still in the early stages, and no one is really sure what causes Trich.
+We don’t know why an adult or a child pulls hair and eyelashes.
+A child pulls hair or eyelashes for various reasons.
 Most likely there are several different causes that may act separately or as a combined cause.
 It could be a neurobiological disorder and may be linked to one’s genetic makeup.
 At times it is triggered by stress, anxiety and depression.
 This is not self-mutilation.
 Children pull because it feels good or fills some kind of need, but hardly ever because they want to become ugly or to purposely disfigure themselves.